-1. Excessive health problems, supported by a doctor's confirmation, that have resulted in a lengthy absence from class during the final two weeks of the term.
+- Excessive health problems, supported by a doctor's confirmation, that have resulted in a lengthy absence from class during the final two weeks of the term. - Temporary military service that resulted in an interrupted semester. - 3.
+The student was engaged in a number of official activities that

-- The student was engaged in a number of official activities that resulted in excused absences during the final two weeks of the - The work was due in the closing two weeks of the semester, and family situations prevented the student from completing the
+- resulted in excused absences during the final two weeks of the term - 4.
+The work was due in the closing two weeks of the semester, and family situations prevented the student from completing the work.

-Procedure for application: 1) Acquire a "Request for Incomplete Grade Form" from the Registrar or from the college web site; 2) Complete the form thoroughly; 3) Get signatures from student, professor teaching the course, division chair, and the Registrar; 4) After the request is approved, acquire the "Requirements to Complete Coursework (to remove "I" Grades)" form from the Registrar's Office or the college web site; 5) Work with the course professor in planning the work needed to complete the course; 6) Get signatures from student, professor teaching the course, and the Registrar; 7) Complete the work by the deadline
+Procedure for application: 1) Acquire a "Request for Incomplete Grade Form" from the Registrar or from the college web site; 2) Complete the form thoroughly; 3) Get signatures from student, professor teaching the course, division chair, and the Registrar; 4) After the request is approved, acquire the "Requirements to Complete Coursework (to remove "I" Grades)" form from the Registrar's Office or the college web site; 5) Work with the course professor in planning the work needed to complete the course; 6) Get signatures from student, professor teaching the course, and the Registrar; 7) Complete the work by the deadline described above.